Fix Not Enough Space to Install macOS Sequoia 15

 Before attempting the update, it's crucial to know the space requirements. macOS Sequoia requires approximately 12-15 GB of free disk space for the core installation files.
 However, Apple recommends having at least 30-40 GB available to accommodate temporary files, caches, and additional system data during installation.

 Sometimes, Mac can’t recognize available storage or says not enough disk space.
 It’s likely due to leftover system files, hidden caches, or a miscalculation of available storage.
-Amid this, we highly recommend using the popular 4DDiG Duplicate File Find and Deleter to scan all duplicates and remove them safely and effectively.
+Amid this, we highly recommend using the popular 4DDiG Mac Cleaner to scan all duplicates or system caches and remove them safely and effectively.

 Secure Download